 - sustained focus

-Circuit training prepares athletes to:
+Circuit training prepares you to:

 - move from carry to press efficiently